-By nineteen, Charles Almon felt charmed.
+By nineteen, Chester Charles Almon felt charmed.
+So much so he dropped his first name in college.
 At ten, he had been struck by a car when he chased a step ball pinky into the street, but the driver had been cautious on the little street.
 His broken leg and cracked ribs mended perfectly.
 As a rebellious teenager, he followed his friend into the abandoned concrete building.
 His friend fell through the weak flooring and spent two weeks in the hospital.

 Charles expected and did land on the Dean’s List after his freshman semester at State.
 Later that school year, it came as a distinct shock that his life was not perfect.